tsgates/arch-wiki-markdown/wiki/Migrating_Between_Architectures_Without_Reinstalling.md

 Cleanup
 -------

-You are now free to remove Busybox and lib32-glibc.
+You are now free to remove busybox and lib32-glibc.

-    # pacman -Rcn busybox lib32-glibc

 Makepkg compiler flags